samsmithnz/RepoAutomation/README.md

 ![Current Release](https://img.shields.io/github/release/samsmithnz/RepoAutomation/all.svg)

-.NET code to create and configure a repo with C#.
+**.NET code to create and configure a repo with C#.** I'm in GitHub everyday.
+There are certain activities I found myself manually doing on a regular basis.
+Not super long activities, but boring, repetitive activities - the types of activities that are perfect for automation.
+Hence this project:
 - Enables repo "auto-merge" open
 - Enables repo "Delete head branch on merge" option
 - Enables repo visibility to be set